 Asian Food Guide to Pasadena

-Japanese food, like the city of Pasadena, is diverse and comes in many shapes, sizes, and flavors.
-But one thing's for sure, no matter what type of Japanese food you prefer, it's all delicious.
-For those looking for a place to get shabu shabu Osawa is the place to be, while its subset restaurant, Delicatessen by Osawa, is the ideal place for Japanese bento boxes and a quicker sit-down meal.
-Of course, ramen is a token of Japanese cuisine, and you can get it at Ramen Tatsunoya or Again Café & Chibiscus Ramen.
+For those looking for a place to get shabu shabu, sushi, and Japanese comfort food, Osawa is the place to be.
+The chef there invented the tuna tartare.
+Of course, ramen is a token of Japanese cuisine, and you can get it at Ramen Tatsunoya.
 Searching for something heavy and savory?
-Gyu-Kaku serves mouthwatering Japanese BBQ for meat lovers to indulge in.
-And for the most popular of Japanese foods – sushi and poke bowls – the list goes on and on with places like Mama M Sushi & Rolls, Sushi Ichi, Poke Salad Bar, Roll Factory by Stray Cat, Sushi Enya, Sushi Kimagure, and Sushi Roku.
+And for the most popular of Japanese foods – sushi and poke bowls – the list goes on and on with places like Mama M Sushi & Rolls, Poke Salad Bar, Roll Factory by Stray Cat, Sushi Enya, and Sushi Roku.